louiemc/giphy/README.md

 To do this:
 - Giphy API must be called
-- Use Javascript and jQuery to changed the HTML of the site
+- Use Javascript and jQuery to change the HTML of the site